Jobaria

-The head of Jobaria slightly resembles to Camarasaurus but elongated.

 Discovery

 Discovered in the fall of 1997, during a four-month expedition to the Sahara desert led by paleontologist Dr. Paul Sereno, it was found in a mass-death site in the Tiourarén Formation of Niger.
 With over 95% of its skeleton preserved it is among the most complete sauropods ever found.

 The genus is named after a local mythical giant beast, Jobar, whose bones some Tuaregs believed the fossils to be.
 The specific name tiguidensis comes from the cliff of Tiguidi, the site of discovery.

 The sediments in which it was found were originally thought to represent the Hauterivian to Barremian stages of the early Cretaceous Period, dating Jobaria to approximately 132 million years ago.
 However, re-interpretation of the sediments showed that they are more likely from the Bathonian to Oxfordian stages of the middle Jurassic in age, between 167 and 161 million years ago.